He was aware of the constant rhythm of movement.

 It was easier to cling onto Carson than the elusive Sheppard.

-Carson was always there, a figure who would talk to him in a low voice, he did not understand the words, but knew the tone to be comforting.
-Carson lulled him to sleep, woke him when he began to thrash in the throes of a nightmare and held him tight when he could not help but sob painfully as he remembered them.
+Carson was always there, he would talk to him in a low voice, he did not understand the words, but knew the tone to be comforting.
+Carson lulled him to sleep, woke him when he began to thrash in the throes of a nightmare and held him tight when he could not help but sob painfully as he tried to forget them.

 And there was always the pain, always the weakness in his limbs that held him immobile.
 It scared him and often he would stare up at Carson, large eyes pleading, begging him to make the pain and the weakness and the cold go away.
 Carson could make the pain go away, but not the weakness or the cold, no matter how he was bundled up or cuddled tight.
 He was limp and shivering, for so long he simply was.